You are here

 Ally Week Guide for Educators

-What is Ally Week and how can you support students like these before, during and after it?
-Ally Week is a week during which students organize events that serve to identify, support and celebrate those who are Allies against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in our schools.
+What is Ally Week and how can you support students participating?
+Ally Week is a week during which students organize events encouraging more people to become allies against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in our schools.
 Although Ally Week is largely a student-led action, there are many ways educators can participate.

 You can find the guide in the blue Resource Downloads box to the right.
 Then visit the Ally Week site for videos, student resources and more!